 My studio is outdoors where I find my subjects on Hilton Head, Daufuskie, and Pinckney Islands, in Savanna, GA, Beaufort, SC, Toronto, Canada, and on my travels.
 I have always been attracted to hidden or forgotten places–each one creates a narrative that reveals itself to me in small details–the play of light and shadow, color, an unusual point of view, the time of day.

 I am a lifetime member of the American art honorary, Delta Phi Delta, and a founding member of the Multi Media Arts Guild, Kingston, Canada, long time member of Ontario Woodcarvers Association, and active member of the Art League of Hilton Head Island, and the Northview Group of Artists.
-I exhibit regularly at the HH Art League Academy, The Charles Street Gallery in Beaufort, SC, and the Coastal Discovery Museum at Honey Horn, Hilton Head Island, SC
+I exhibit regularly at the HH Art League Academy and the Coastal Discovery Museum at Honey Horn, Hilton Head Island, SC

 Email address: email@example.com